 Some food can’t be broken down and shouldn’t be thrown down drains.
 Many vegetables, such as bits of celery and cabbage, should go directly in the trash and not down your drain or garbage disposal.

 Wipes and Facial Tissue

 Never throw wet wipes down your toilet because they can’t be broken down and will eventually cause a blockage.
 Many people believe they can blow their nose on a Kleenex tissue and then flush it down the toilet.
 This is a huge mistake because it doesn’t disintegrate the way toilet paper does.

-In Boulder, CO, there are lots of pine trees.
+In Arvada, CO, there are lots of pine trees.
 In fact, you may have one or two growing near your sewer line.
 A pine tree’s roots can spread out underground, especially during the summer months when the tree is looking for water.
 If it happens to knock up against your pipe, it could very well penetrate it and destroy it.
 A professional plumbing company can pass a camera through your pipes to determine if your clogged drains are due to a tree root.